hu-irene/hu-irene.github.io/_pages/about.md

 Welcome to my personal website!

 I am an __environmental economist__ interested in __natural resources, pollution, health and migration__.
-I recently joined the OECD Environment Directorate (ENV), Environment and Economy Integration Divistion (EEI).
+I recently joined the OECD Environment Directorate (ENV), Environment and Economy Integration Division (EEI).

 I completed my Ph.D. in March 2023 at the __Paris School of Economics (PSE) and Université Paris I Panthéon-Sorbonne__.
 I worked under the supervision of [Fabrice Etilé](https://sites.google.com/site/fabriceetile) (PSE/INRAE) and [François Libois](https://www.parisschoolofeconomics.eu/fr/libois-francois) (PSE/INRAE).
 In my thesis, I study the __determinants and consequences of the industrial exploitation of natural resources in Africa__, at the micro and macro level.